Radiator Installation Guide

 Vertical Radiators

-Vertical radiators can come in a range of different colours and styles.
-These radiators are very convenient as they can usually fit perfectly into small spaces.
+Vertical radiators are very convenient as they can usually fit perfectly into small spaces.

-If you have a small room that you need to heat up, a vertical radiator is a perfect option as it takes up much less space than a horizontal radiator.
+If you have a small room to heat up, a vertical radiator is a perfect option, as it takes up much less space than a horizontal radiator.

 Cast Iron Radiators

 A cast iron radiator takes much longer to heat up and cool down than other radiator models.
-This allows them to keep the heat in the room for much longer after you've turned the heating off.
-These radiators are great for rooms with high ceilings.
+This allows them to keep the heat in the room for much longer after you've turned the heating off, making them great for rooms with high ceilings.

-✔ Great for large rooms with high ceilings
+- ✔ Useful for homes with high ceilings

 Flat-Panel Radiators

-Flat-panel radiators are the easiest type of radiator to install.
-They are designed to be light and compact, so they can fit into most rooms without taking up a large amount of space.
+Flat-panel radiators are light and compact, and can fit into most rooms without taking up a large amount of space.

 Stainless Steel Radiators

-Unlike other metals, stainless steel won't corrode, so these radiators are guaranteed to last a very long time.
+They're available in a range of colours and sizes, and are easy to maintain.
+Unlike other metals, stainless steel won't corrode, so these radiators are guaranteed to last a long time.

 How Much Does It Cost to Install a Radiator?

-Aside from the cost of the radiator itself, you will also have to pay for the labour of fitting the radiator.
-Removing an old radiator and replacing it with a new one is quite a simple job that can usually be completed in a couple of hours.
+Removing and replacing an old radiator with a new one is a simple job that can be completed in a couple of hours.

 If your radiator has stopped working or isn't heating efficiently, then you may just need to bleed your radiator.
 This is quite a simple task that can be done as a DIY job, however, some homeowners prefer to leave this task to a professional.

-The average cost of hiring someone to bleed your radiators for you is around £80-£150.
+The average cost of hiring someone to bleed your radiators is around £100.

 How to Install a Radiator